 Plus500 SEY - located in the Seychelles, regulated by the Seychelles Financial Services Authority (SFSA).

 Be aware, UK and CY companies have some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

-Plus500 refused to provide the information regarding which clients (from which countries) they accept and not.
+Plus500 refused to provide the overall information regarding which clients (from which countries) they accept and not.

 Forex broker offers the following underlying assets for FX trading.

 |60+ Currency Pairs||Based on major and minor world currencies.|